hanshoglund/vintage-music/doc/Music.markdown

 # Introduction

 *Music* is a Haskell library for music representation and manipulation.
-It is partially a development of the ideas outlined in *An Algebraic Theory of Polymorphic Temporal Media* by Paul Hudak, which has previously been implemented by libraries such as *Haskore* and *Euterpia*. *Music* is entirely separate from these libraries, however.
+It is partially a development of the ideas outlined by Paul Hudak ^[Hudak, Paul (2003) *An Algebraic Theory of Polymorphic Temporal Media*], which has previously been implemented by libraries such as *Haskore*, *Euterpia* and *temporal-media*.
+*Music* is entirely separate from these libraries, however.

 The main goal of *Music* is to generalise standard music notation, allowing the user to express any kind of music, including Western, non-Western, classical, popular, traditional, instrumental, vocal and electronic music, using a common, semantically well-behaved representation.

-To achieve this goal, *Music* avoids depending on specific pitch names, tuning systems, rhythms and instructions; instead provides multiple common representations of these concepts which can be combinedinto a coherent musical language.
+To achieve this goal, the library avoids depending on specific pitch names, tuning systems, rhythms and instructions; instead provides multiple common representations of these concepts which can be combinedinto a coherent musical language.
 More importantly, it provides a set of polymorphic types and functions which can be used in conjunction with the musical representation of choice.
 This way *Music* is able to express a proper superset of the music expressible in standard notation.

 This flexibility is attained by a somewhat involved use of the Haskell type system, the details of which need not be known precisely by users of the library.
 Tentative